MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/encrypted-logins.md

 }
 ```

-To run this code, you will need a developer key.
-Please consult the [Getting PlayFab Developer Keys](getting-playfab-developer-keys.md) tutorial to see how to obtain one.
-You can pick any key name you would like.
+To run this code, you need a developer secret key.
+For more information about secret keys, see [Secret key management](secret-key-management.md).

 This application should print a newly created player-shared secret. *Make sure to save it*.
 If it is lost, you will have to generate a new secret by running the application again.